y-zheng18/point_odyssey/README.md

 **[[Paper](https://arxiv.org/abs/2307.15055)] [[Project Page](https://pointodyssey.com/)]**

 ## Introduction
-The codebase is built upon Blender 3.1+, and tested on Blender 3.30 on Linux and 3.2.2 on MacOS.
-To setup the environment, first install Blender 3.1+ and then install the required python packages in your conda environment:
+The codebase is built on Blender 3.1+, and tested on Blender 3.30 on Linux and 3.2.2 on MacOS.
+To set up the environment, first install Blender 3.1+ and then install the required python packages in your conda environment:
 ```angular2html
 conda create -n point python=3.9
 conda activate point